-I’m feeling all the holiday vibes lately, anyone else?!?
-With Thanksgiving just around the corner, and Christmas right after that, I decided to share a simple, cheap, and easy holiday table scape you can DIY in just a few minutes!
+I'm feeling all the holiday vibes lately, anyone else?!?
+With Thanksgiving just in the books, and Christmas right after that, I decided to share a simple, cheap, and easy holiday table scape you can DIY in just a few minutes!
 Seriously, this took me under 15 minutes, and cost me under $15!
 I added some tips below on ways you can tweak it and make it your own too!
 I hope you love it!

 What You'll Need:

 – Candles (tea light or stick or a mix!)

 You can either lay down a table runner, table cloths, or just clean your table and use that (which is what I did for the photos).

 Next you'll want to lay out your eucalyptus.
 There are three parts of the eucalyptus that I'm going to reference, so to make sure we are on the same page (and since I don't know the formal names):

 The bulbs (tiny little greenish yellow bushels), and

 The sprigs (tall stick like with the leaves coming out the side stacked (far left and right below)

 Personally I like to lay down the leaves and bulbs first, with the more “fan like” portions at the ends of the table.
 Next, I weave in the sprigs to fill in lighter parts of the spread.
 I do this because eventually the center of the table will be a little thinner than the ends, but I don't want them to feel empty.
 Plus, I like the middle a little thinner because that's where you'll likely have more serving plates or condiments during your meal.